bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-01/index.md

-# Lesson 1

-## Welcome

-In the previous tutorials, you’ve learned how to describe the distribution of a single variable.
-This is useful, but in many cases, what we are more interested in is understanding the relationship between two variables.

 ## Visualizing two variables

 In particular, in these tutorials you will learn techniques for characterizing and quantifying the relationship between two numeric variables.